UMTti/2015-periodi-3/README.md

 # JPEG-like compressing algorithm

 JPEG based image compression written in Java.
 My filename extension is .gpeg .
-Actually the same parts as in JPEG and now ready are:
+The parts are all same as in JPEG except the Huffman coding:

 1. Discrete cosine transformation
 2. Quantization
 3. Huffman coding is done with constructing a trie, not with statistical way as JPEG does.

 Source code is in jpeg/src folder.